Sparse inverse Cholesky factorization of dense kernel matrices by greedy conditional selection: Numerical experiments

 As \cref{fig:chol_n} shows, the KL divergence and computational time increase linearly with the number of points for all methods.
 Conditional methods are more accurate than their unconditional counterparts and the denser aggregated variants are both more accurate and faster than their non-aggregated counterparts.

 \cref{fig:chol_rho} shows that the conditional selection methods achieve significantly better KL divergence compared to their unconditional counterparts for the same number of entries of the sparsity set.
 However, they do not achieve better accuracy per unit time cost from the increased cost of selection.
 Aggregation results in better accuracy per unit time cost but worse accuracy per nonzero entry, which may impact their computational efficiency in downstream tasks that depend on factor density, such as preconditioning.
+Under the assumptions for rigorous error estimates in \cite{schafer2021sparse}, its authors show that the asymptotic convergence rates are the same when using KL, operator norm, or Frobenius norm.
+For the sake of completeness, we report the latter two measures of error in \cref{fig:chol_n_norm,fig:chol_rho_norm}.